 The idea behind the piecemeal minimum viable product examples is to use existing tools and services in your own project.
 Basically, it collects the necessary components and pieces them together in a way that gives a new functionality and user experience.

 Groupon is a classic piecemeal MVP example.
 Groupon is presented in the form of a marketplace where there are offers of exclusive and attractive deals from local retailers, agencies, restaurants, grocers, etc.

-The only difficulty could arise when it comes to integration and partnerships with other services they should see their value in such a collaboration for developing your MVP startup.
+The only difficulty that could arise from piecemeal MVP is when it comes to integration and partnerships with other services.
+They should see their value in collaborating to develop your MVP startup.

 6. Concierge Minimum Viable Product Examples

 These minimum viable product examples help you to select a target audience while at the same time validating whether your service is useful or not.
 It is called a “concierge,” which is an MVP product where you need to first provide services manually instead of having a digital product.
 In this way, you develop your customer base and analyze your audience.
 With this information, you can easily pivot your concept and redefine your MVP business.

 Among concierge minimum viable product examples, Food on the Table (later acquired by Scripps Networks Int.) was the most famous.
 This mobile application offered food recipes and the best deals from grocery stores based on your food preferences.

 Its founder, Manuel Rosso, searched for users to support this idea and interviewed them for food choices and available budgets.
 Then, he manually selected recipes, created shopping lists, and looked for discounts/coupons in local food stores.
 Further, this service helped stores promote their deals properly and helped people shop more efficiently.

 7. Wizard of Oz Minimum Viable Product Example

 The whole concept is hidden in the name.
 Recall the story in “The Wizard of Oz” where the wizard turned out to be an old man hiding behind a curtain, pretending to be a scary green head.